 - Teachers should be aware of the individual and differing needs of all pupils, including those with physical, emotional and learning difficulties as well as those pupils identified (or being monitored) as able and talented.

 - Where possible, British history is set within the context of Europe and the World.
-Resources are carefully selected to include a range of perspectives from men, when, different races, different nations and/or religious groups.
+Resources are carefully selected to include a range of perspectives including those of men and women from different racial, national and religious groups.

 - History enables pupils to learn about other cultures promoting respect and positive attitudes towards others; it recognises that the pupil’s own cultural background is an invaluable resource which may give an alternative view of events from the past as well as the present.

 History provision in the EYFS Stage is linked to the seven areas of learning; with particular relevance to ‘knowledge and understanding of the world’.

 Planning is currently organised in line with the National Curriculum (2014) guidelines for years 1-6.
 We use some of the History Associations schemes of work as a basis but have adapted to our local context, wherever possible.
 We have planned for progression so that as children move through the school they are increasingly challenged and building on knowledge and skills.